Born: United States of America

 Primarily active in: United States of America

-Josep Mashman, 78, a test pilot and retired Bell Helicopter executive who helped popularize the helicopter, died of a heart attack August 13, 1994 at his Dallas ome.
-"Mr. Helicopter," as he was known, had a talent for demonstrating helicopters.
-During the 1948 Senate campaign he piloted Lyndon Johnson 7,000 miles across Texas.
-In his book, "To Fly Like a Bird," Mashman reported he even made a few speeches for Johnson along the way.
+Joseph Mashman was a test pilot and retired Bell Helicopter executive who helped popularize the helicopter.
+"Mr. Helicopter," as he was known, had a talent for demonstrating helicopter capabilities.
+During the 1948 Senate campaign, he piloted Lyndon B. Johnson 7,000 miles across Texas on a campaign tour as he explains in his book, "To Fly Like a Bird,".

 During his long career, he flew helicopters on five continents in the course of demonstrating flight characteristics of the aircraft.
 On one early demonstration in South America, Mashman became the first person to fly a helicopter over the Andes.
-Mashman was a former president of the American Helicopter Society, a founding member of the Twirly Birds anda founding member and past president of the Helicopter club of America.
+Mashman was a former president of the American Helicopter Society, a founding member of the Twirly Birds and a founding member and past president of the Helicopter Club of America.
 He held numerous awards including an Honorary Fellowship of the American Helicopter Society and the Peruvian Gold Award of Valor.
+Mr. Mashman died of a heart attack August 13, 1994, at his home in Dallas at age 78.

 AHS Update: Vertiflite July/August 1994